kwobny/Old-Robotics-Repo/README.md

 When modifying any of the values in the individual motor buffers, always do it with the intent of syncing the motors right after the action occurs.
 Do this so that individual motor buffer values stay consistant with the universal buffer.

+When using the library in teleOp, make sure to call the loop command once every teleOp loop.
+Also be mindful that the loop command probably waits for some short time before resuming execution.

+At the end of the autonomous, make sure to call the endProgram function.
+This should be the absolute last function called.
+If you need some extra functionality, the function only consists of a while true loop with the loop function executing inside it.
+The only wait functions that would be useful after the function is called is set timeout and set interval.

+Wait system functionality:

+There are 6 different functionalities, 4 which are built in commands and 2 which (are similar) and are used for custom waits:
+1. Simple wait: waits for one condition and pauses all code execution until satisfied
+2. Complex wait: waits for multiple conditions with a choosable completion condition.
+Executes a callback after each condition ends, pauses all code until completion condition (either AND or OR) is reached.
+3. Set timeout: sets a timeout. is like simple wait, but does not block code execution.
+4. Set interval: sets a wait to start over again after it completes. does not block code execution.

+The 2 more functionalities are:
+1. Poll and generate data
+2. custom/manual waits.

+To use custom waits:

+just put a while loop in your code, with the wait as your condition.
+Make sure to flip the output of the poll.
+Inside the loop, make sure to call the loop command from the motion library.

+When polling manually for waits, first call the generate data command through the .waiters.generateData function, then poll. a value of true means condition is complete, false means the wait is still continuing.

 # Todos for Todos:
 Create an algorithm to isolate lintrans component from any set of buffer values, for the wait for displacement.